fgutierrez86/Estadistica/info.md

 #### Contengency table
-Used for nominal and ordinal variables .
+Used for nominal and ordinal variables.

 #### Scatterplot
 Used for quantitative variables.
 ### Pearson's R
+Measure of correlation.
+Expresses the direction and strength of the linear correlation between two variables with a single number.

 Only for linear relation.